spitsh/spitsh/README.md

 * If you like grammars and abstract syntax trees you can help develop the compiler
-* You can add support for it by writing Spit code that passes the [spec tests](spec)
+* You can add support for an operating system/userland by writing Spit code that passes the [spec tests](spec)
 * Try it out, provide bug reports, useful criticism and feature ideas under the issues github tab
-* Figure out how this thing actually works and write documentation
+* Figure out how it works and write documentation